jomariya23156/fashion-shop-images-classification/README.md

 - Trousers&Jeans_Male -> kernel_size_1: **3**, kernel_size_2: **3**, kernel_num: **64**, dense_size: **256**
 - Trousers&Jeans_Female -> kernel_size_1: **3**, kernel_size_2: **3**, kernel_num: **128**, dense_size: **256**
 ### Combined model vs Hierarchical model
-&nbsp;&nbsp;&nbsp;&nbsp;We evaluate the score by manual loop counting; If the model classify Gender correctly, it will get 1 score.
+&nbsp;&nbsp;&nbsp;&nbsp;We evaluated the score by manual loop counting; If the model classify Gender correctly, it will get 1 score.
 Then if it classify Label correctly, it will get another 1 score.
 Here is the result both:
 ***You can take a look in more detail how we did this in Compare_Combined_and_Hierarchical.ipynb***
 - Trouers&Jeans -> Combined Model: **869** points, Hierarchical Model: **868** points (No difference)
 - Shoes -> Combined Model: **981** points, Hierarchical Model: **991** points (Hierarchical Model performs about **10%** better)
 ### Hyperparameters tuning processes with TensorBoard
-&nbsp;&nbsp;&nbsp;&nbsp;During Hyperparameters process, we use TensorBoard to visualize all of the result from each values each epoch and we also plot the confusion matrix with sklearn and show on TensorBoard.
+&nbsp;&nbsp;&nbsp;&nbsp;During Hyperparameters process, we used TensorBoard to visualize all of the result from each values each epoch and we also plotted the confusion matrix with sklearn and show on TensorBoard.
 This is from one of them:
 <img src = "./images/primary_fit.jpg">
 <img src = "./images/primary_histogram.jpg">
 <img src = "./images/primary_cm_all.jpg">
 <img src = "./images/primary_tuning.jpg">
 ## Dataset
 ***Please refer to 'dataset' on Google Drive for full data***
-&nbsp;&nbsp;&nbsp;&nbsp;We've already convert the images into ndarray and save them to **.npz** for ease of use and fast processing.
-We can refer to the file **'Convert_img_to_ndarray.ipynb"** how we did this conversion.
-Furthermore, for **shoes category**, before we train/val we need to do **data augmentation** too because shoes have a direction that they are pointing to, if we didn't do any augmentation when it see the real world images in the different direction, it will have trouble classifying them.
-Anyways, we still provide some examples of our images data in **'Sample images (Full size)'** folder.
+&nbsp;&nbsp;&nbsp;&nbsp;We've already converted the images into ndarray and save them to **.npz** for ease of use and fast processing.
+You can refer to the file **'Convert_img_to_ndarray.ipynb"** how we did this conversion.
+Furthermore, for **shoes category**, before we train/val, we need to do **data augmentation** too because shoes have a direction that they are pointing to, if we didn't do any augmentation when it see the real world images in the different direction, it will have trouble classifying them.
+We provide some examples of our images data in **'Sample images (Full size)'** folder.
 Here are some examples:
 <img src = "./Sample images (Full size)/00005_15490509_Glasses & Sunglasses.jpg" width="150" height="200">
 <img src = "./Sample images (Full size)/02531_15182342_Glasses & Sunglasses.jpg" width="150" height="200">